-Is usually terrible.
-Possibly because writing is just plain hard, harder in your second language (and scientists tend not to be writing in their mother language), and possibly because a shadowy conspiracy of lecturers aims to create demand for remunerated means of education delivery, such as lectures, where they explain well in person what they obfuscated in books, as in don’t be Big Talk,
+Scientific writing style is usually terrible.
+Possibly because writing is just plain hard, harder in your second language (and scientists tend not to be writing in their mother language), and possibly because a shadowy conspiracy of lecturers aims to create demand for remunerated means of education delivery, such as lectures, where they explain well in person what they obfuscated in book.
+The academic elites would be, that is, in the pocket of Big Talk.

 I am especially interested in good mathematical style, but academic style in general could be good to know.